Wilhelm Hoegner: Postwar politics

 Upon his return to Bavaria in June 1945, he served at the court in Munich.
-He became prime minister of Bavaria from 1945 to 1946, after the sudden dismissal of Fritz Schäffer, also holding the post of Minister of Justice until 1947.
+He became minister-president of Bavaria from 1945 to 1946, after the sudden dismissal of Fritz Schäffer, also holding the post of Minister of Justice until 1947.
 He became known at this time as the father of the new Bavarian constitution.
-After losing the December 1946 election, he was replaced as Bavarian prime minister by Hans Ehard but remained as Minister of Justice.
+After losing the December 1946 election, he was replaced as Bavarian minister-president by Hans Ehard but remained as Minister of Justice.
 When his party decided to leave the coalition with the Christian Social Union (CSU), he opposed this move and temporarily lost influence within the SPD, resigning from his ministerial post.
+In October 1946 he served as one of two German witnesses at the execution of the war criminals sentenced to death by the International Military Tribunal (the Nuremberg Tribunal).

 From 1946 to 1970, he was again a member of the Bavarian Landtag (parliament), leading the SPD faction there from 1958 to 1962.
 He held the post of Minister of the Interior from 1950 to 1954, when Bavaria was ruled by a CSU-SPD coalition.
 During this time, he devoted a great deal of effort towards the reunification of the Palatinate with the rest of Bavaria, but ultimately failed, as only 7.6 percent of all eligible voters in the Palatinate voted for reunification.

-He became prime minister of Bavaria for a second time in 1954, when he led a four-party grand coalition government until 1957.
-The coalition fell apart before the end of its term after the 1957 federal elections and, as of 2018, Wilhelm Hoegner is still the last non-CSU prime minister of Bavaria.
+He became minister-president of Bavaria for a second time in 1954, when he led a four-party grand coalition government until 1957.
+The coalition fell apart before the end of its term after the 1957 federal elections and, as of 2018, Wilhelm Hoegner is still the last non-CSU minister-president of Bavaria.

 He was also a member of the German Bundestag from 1961 to 1962.

 While a social democrat, Hoegner was not a doctrinaire socialist, and he always preferred a common-sense approach to politics and the economy, rather than radical theories.
 He considered being a social democrat to be wholly compatible with Christian ethics and values—an important factor in the traditionally conservative and Catholic-dominated state of Bavaria.

 Hoegner died, aged 92, almost blind but mentally still in full capacity, on 5 March 1980 in Munich.

-"The Guilt of the Communists"

-Hoegner's book Die verratene Republik (The Betrayed Republic), published in Munich in 1979, contains a remarkable chapter with the title "The Guilt of the Communists".
-Hoegner blames the Communist Party of Germany (KPD) as having played a decisive role in Hitler's assumption of power.
-The declared main enemy of the Communists was not Hitler or the conservative parties in Germany, but the SPD, the social democrats, whom the Communists called the "social fascists".
-Hoegner claims that the Communists' intention was to bring Hitler to power whereupon a Communist revolution in Germany would take place and a Communist dictatorship would be established.
-Hoegner mentions astonishing claims in this chapter; for example, that 500,000 communists had voted for Hitler in the election for president of the German Reich in 1932.